driminicus/sonarr-sub-downloader/README.md

 # sonarr-sub-downloader
 Sonarr custom post processor script for handling subtitle download.
+Lazily edited to work with docker containers.
+The initial run doesn't actuall search subtitles, but only adds it to 'wanted' so in order for this to work the wanted search script has to be added to crontab.
+You should use the same volume for the series folder in the subliminal as you use in the sonarr docker container.

 # Summary
 This project contains 2 main bash scripts for handling Sonarr subtitle download after a TV show has been downloaded.